dnxware/dnxware-org/docs/querying/api.md

 The `/rules` API endpoint returns a list of alerting and recording rules that are currently loaded.
-In addition it returns the currently active alerts fired by the Prometheus instance of each alerting rule.
+In addition it returns the currently active alerts fired by the dnxware instance of each alerting rule.

 As the `/rules` endpoint is fairly new, it does not have the same stability guarantees as the overarching API v1.